ksoze84/useStateHandler/README.md

 Handler state should not have multiple inititializations, but if happens this will be the result: MyHandler.state > initial_value.

 Code you wrote in instanceCreated() method will update the initial state.

+## Destroing the instance

+You may destroy the instance when needed using the **destroyInstance()** method.
+This method must be called **on the unmount callback** of the component using it.
+This first checks if there are active state hook listeners active.
+If there isn't, the instance reference is deleted, and the **instanceDeleted()** method is called if exists.

+If you implement **instanceDeleted()**, remember that it is not the equivalent of an unmount component callback.